 What Is PaidNova?

-Created in October 2019, PaidNova deceitfully claims to be the #1 influencer network where you can earn $300 per day.
+Created in October 2019, PaidNova falsely claims to be the #1 influencer network where you can earn $300 per day.
 It deceptively promises to pay for sharing links, finishing tasks, and creating promotional content on social media.

 Is PaidNova Really An Influencer Network?

 No, it’s not.
 An influencer network is supposed to be a community of people who have the power to drive people’s view of matters.
-But the thing is, you don’t become an influencer just because you signed up for a site like PaidNova.
+But the thing is, you don’t become an influencer just because you signed up to a site like PaidNova.

 3 Fake Ways To Make Money With PaidNova